microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 Gets or sets a value indicating whether the participation must be cancelled or not.

-Used by the BringingIntoView event which is raised when the `ScrollingView` is about to participate in a bring-into-view request triggered by a FrameworkElement.RequestBringIntoView event.
+Used by the BringingIntoView event which is raised when the `ScrollView` is about to participate in a bring-into-view request triggered by a FrameworkElement.RequestBringIntoView event.

 Setting the SnapPointsMode property to ScrollngSnapPointsMode.Default causes the participating `ScrollViewer` to land on a mandatory snap point, if present.